altocodenl/tagaway-mobile/tagaway/lib/readme.md

       StoreService.instance.set ('tags',     response ['body'] ['tags']);
 ```

-We also set `usertags` in the store, taking all the tags and filtering out those that start with a lowercase letter plus two colons (tags starting with those characters are special tags used by tagaway internally).
+We will take all the tags and filter out those that start with a lowercase letter plus two colons (tags starting with those characters are special tags used by tagaway internally).
 Essentially, `usertags` will contain all the "normal" tags that a user can use.

 We store usertags in a local variable, because we'll use it repeatedly below.